 Nominees for the OFN Board must be on the Board or staff of an OFN member organization and receive nominations from at least two OFN member CDFIs to qualify as a candidate.

 Read our Candidate Profile for more information about what criteria the OFN Board seeks in Board Members.
-See our current Board Composition Matrix and Comparison Chart with demographic information about OFN’s current Board Members and the member organizations represented on the Board.
+See our current Board Composition Matrix and Comparison Chart (links to the Matrix and Chart will be provided soon) with demographic information about OFN’s current Board Members and the member organizations represented on the Board.

 Email OFN's Executive Vice President for Membership Seth Julyan with questions.

-Cast your vote on November 11 at the Annual Membership Meeting, which will be during the OFN 2020 Annual Conference!
+Cast your vote on October 21 at OFN's Annual Membership Meeting during the OFN 2021 Conference!

 OFN members who will not be attending the Conference can direct their proxy vote to Seth Julyan, Executive Vice President of Membership.
 Read our Proxy Voting Process for more information, or email Seth.